Adam Siepel, Ph.D.

 Leonardo Arbiza (Postdoc, 2010–2013).
 Natural selection on transcription factor binding sites in recent human evolution.
 Leo was a joint postdoc between the Siepel and Keinan Labs at Cornell, with a focus on X-vs.-autosome genetic variation.
-Leonardo is now a Computational Biology Research Scientist at Twist Bioscience, a startup company that has revolutionized massive high quality DNA synthesis.
+Leonardo is currently a Computational Biology Research Scientist at Twist Bioscience, a startup company that has revolutionized massive high quality DNA synthesis.

 Bronislava Brejova (Postdoc, 2006–2008).
 Comparative genomic methods for gene prediction.
 Brona is now an associate professor in the Department of Computer Science at Comenius University in Bratislava, Slovakia.

 Sang Chul Choi (Postdoc, 2010–2013).
 Comparative genomics and transcriptomics of Streptococcus species.
 Sang Chul collaborated with Mike Stanhope at Cornell and Robert Burne at the University of Florida on various comparative and functional genomic analyses of pathogenic Streptococci.
-Sang Chul is now in the Department of Biotechnology at Sungshin Women’s University in Seoul, Republic of Korea.
+Sang Chul is currently in the Department of Biotechnology at Sungshin Women’s University, Seoul, Republic of Korea.

 Omar Cornejo (Postdoc, 2009–2010).
 Population genetics of Streptococcus species.
 Omar contributed to a joint project involving the Siepel, Bustamante, and Stanhope labs before finishing his postdoc with Carlos Bustamante at Stanford.
 Omar is now an assistant professor of biology at Washington State University.

 Charles Danko (Postdoc, 2009–2014).
 Computational and experimental research in transcriptional regulation, including estimation of transcription rates, prediction of enhancers, and comparative genomics of gene regulation in primates.
 Charles is now an assistant professor at the Baker Institute for Animal Health and the Department of Biomedical Sciences at Cornell.
 He continues to work with the Siepel and Lis Labs on analyses of GRO-seq and PRO-seq data.

 Ilan Gronau (Postdoc, 2009–2014).
 Development of coalescent-based methods for demography inference (G-PhoCS) and probabilistic methods for measuring the influence of natural selection on dispersed genomic elements (INSIGHT).
 Ilan is now a senior lecturer at the School of Computer Science in the Interdisciplinary Center (IDC), Herzliya, Israel.
 He continues to collaborate with the Siepel Lab from Israel.

 Carolin Kosiol (Postdoc, 2006–2008).
 Comparative genomics of mammals, including positive selection in primates.
-Carolin is now a Lecturer in Bioinformatics at the School of Biology, University of St. Andrews, Fife, UK.
+Carolin is currently a Lecturer in Bioinformatics at the School of Biology, University of St. Andrews, Fife, UK.